What Is A Sinus?

 The Sinus Augmentation Procedure

 Several techniques can be used to raise the sinus floor and allow for new bone to be formed.
 In the most common sinus augmentation procedure, the sinus is entered through a small opening in the bone where the tooth used to be, and the membrane lining the sinus is pushed upward.
 The underlying space is filled with bone grafting material.
-Sometimes, a special grafting material called Bone Morphogenetic Protein (BMP) that can initiate new bone formation can be used.
 After several months of healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.
 Sometimes a technique to raise the sinus floor can be performed at the time of tooth removal.

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation is performed first, and allowed to mature for several months before the implants are placed.